 Dairy intake also differed in how it loaded on factor 2, which was characterized by high intakes of fluid dairy but low intakes of cheese.
-Włodarek et al.(30) observed a similar deviation, with positive correlation between milk intake and BMD, but negative correlation with rennet and cottage cheeses.
+Włodarek et al.(30) observed a similar situation, with positive correlation between milk intake and BMD, but negative correlation with rennet and cottage cheeses.
 Calcium may be the major nutrient attributed to dairy products in relation to bone health, but its absorption is promoted by lactose (31).
-The authors hypothesized that, as lactose content is higher in milk than in cheeses, the increased calcium absorption leads to the positive association with BMD.
+The authors hypothesized that, as lactose content is higher in milk than in cheeses, the increased calcium absorption lead to the positive association with BMD.
 But, as calcium intake in our population was above the reference nutrient intake (RNI) in the United Kingdom of 700 mg/day for adults (20), we postulate that our finding may also be a result of how our food groups were constructed.

-There is no consensus for how to group foods when conducting a dietary patterns analysis; studies subjectively cluster foods based on similarities in food and nutrient intake, culinary preference, and logic(32).
 We separated dairy products into three groups: milk drinks (including dried, condensed, soy), yogurt and cream products (including full-, low-, and skimmed), and cheese products (including full-, low-, hard, soft) in order to differentiate between the dairy products.
+There is no consensus for how to group foods when conducting a dietary patterns analysis; studies subjectively cluster foods based on similarities in food and nutrient intake, culinary preference, and logic (32).
 How other studies chose to categorize dairy products may be why positive associations between dairy and bone health were observed when all dairy products were grouped together (33), while inconsistent relationships were found when dairy products were in multiple sub-groups (9).
-(24)(34)(35)(36)(24)(37)(38)(38,39)(3,38)

-This is the first study to apply PLS in determining dietary patterns and their relation to bone; only one study applying a statistical method that takes nutrient or biomarker response variables into consideration when identifying dietary patterns(11,40) was conducted, by van den Hooven et al.(14) in a population of Australian adolescents, using RRR.
-Patterns were characterized based on whether the response variables (protein, calcium, and potassium) were high or low.
+This is the first study to apply PLS in determining dietary patterns and their relation to bone; there are two other studies applying a statistical method that takes nutrient or biomarker response variables into consideration when identifying dietary patterns, through the use of RRR (11,40).
+In a study of Australian adolescents by van den Hooven et al., patterns were characterized based on whether the response variables (protein, calcium, and potassium) were high or low.
 Two patterns were extracted; pattern 1: high protein, calcium, potassium; pattern 2: high protein, low calcium and potassium.
 Only the first pattern was positively associated with BMD and bone mineral content; the foods that loaded on this pattern was comparable to a “healthy” dietary pattern characterized by high intakes of low-fat dairy, whole grains, vegetables, fish, fruit, legumes, and low intakes of confectionary, chips/crisps, sweets, and processed meats.
+The study by Ward et al. (2016) utilized food diaries collected from age 36 years to 60-64 years to determine RRR dietary patterns constructed with protein, calcium, and potassium as response variables, and how dietary patterns may track through time.
+The first dietary pattern extracted when participants were 36 years old was positively associated with dietary intakes of fruits and vegetables and low-fat dairy (milk and yogurt), while negatively associated with intakes of refined grain products, processed and sugary foods, and alcohol.
+Adherence to dietary pattern at each subsequent visit was calculated for each individual and the trajectories showed that an adherence to their dietary pattern was positively associated with bone health at age 60-64 years.
+These two studies utilizing another dietary data reduction technique also showed that a “healthy”, nutrient-dense diet is beneficial for bone health in both young and older participants.